• Home

 Dandelion root

 This is used in herbal medicine as a digestive aid.
-Dandelion root benefits are attributed to dandelion root’s diuretic and laxative properties.
+Dandelion root benefits are attributed to the root’s diuretic and laxative properties.

 He is a little high energy but has some great information